ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-13. How do L1 and L2 regularization affect the model's coefficients?
+Q. How do L1 and L2 regularization affect the model's coefficients?

 <details><summary><b>Answer</b></summary>